 0 Essay(s) Pending (Possible Point(s): 0)

 1. Select the correct synonym for the word “grueling”.CorrectIncorrect

 2. Which free online test suggests possible career choices by looking at your interests, personality type, abilities, values, and preferred work environment?CorrectIncorrect

 3. Online career tests can be useful becauseCorrectIncorrect

 4. Select some ways you can learn about a college or university program.CorrectIncorrect

 5. Which sentence correctly defines the role of an intern?CorrectIncorrect

 6. Which sentence correctly defines the role of an apprentice?CorrectIncorrect

-8. Which mentorship program should you recommend to someone who is interested in a career in the arts and culture?CorrectIncorrect
+8. Which mentorship program should you recommend to someone who is interested in a career in the music industry?CorrectIncorrect

 We'd love to hear from you!